k4kpk/k4kpk.github.io/sota-guides/Rocky Mountain (W4G_NG-011).md

 * Hang antenna from tree: YES
 * Space to guy mast: YES
 * Cell coverage: Good AT&T and Verizon; APRS text worked
-* Pretty views along the way to Rocky

 #### Miscellaneous Notes
-I drove Indian Grave Gap Rd and Tray Mountain Rd in a Corolla with no problems in dry weather.
-Don't drive too fast - there are some surprise potholes and runoff gullies.
 The ford on IGG Rd went OK in a dry week.
 Don't try it after heavy rain.
-Maintain momentum crossing the creek, to avoid trouble climbing out.
+Maintain momentum crossing creek, to avoid trouble climbing out.